axewpokeman23/automation-embedded-systems/part2-documentation.md

 ### Maraea:

-Wrote initial code which would be built on in later iterations (implementing bang-bang, PID controller, servo/water valve logic)
+Wrote initial code to be built on in later iterations (implementing bang-bang).
+Worked on it on the mondays, tuesdays and wednesdays of week 7 and 8.

 - initial coding and logic setup
     - code very messy in early stages, but every time, sara refactored the code and made it work and easier to understand